-AECOM proposes to conduct a soil vapor and indoor/outdoor air investigation at the Oakland Veterinary Hospital.
-The investigation will consist of installing and sampling one sub-slab vapor probe (SS-1), collecting one crawl space air sample (CS-1), collecting two indoor air samples (IA-1 and IA-2), and collecting one ambient outdoor air sample (OA-1).
+AECOM proposes to conduct a soil vapor and indoor/outdoor air investigation at the OVH property.
+The investigation will consist of installing and sampling one sub-slab vapor probe (SS-1), collecting one indoor air sample (IA-1), and collecting one ambient outdoor air sample (OA-1).
 The locations of the proposed sample locations are shown on Figure 2.
-No sub-slab vapor or indoor air samples will be collected at the station site as it is an active gasoline fueling facility.
+No sub-slab vapor or indoor air samples will be collected at the station site, as it is an active gasoline fueling facility and no additional assessment is necessary (ACEH 2013).

-AECOM will commence work upon receipt of regulatory acceptance of this work plan, and contingent upon successful completion of an access agreement with the Oakland Veterinary Hospital, the availability of subcontractors, and securing appropriate permits.
-A report will be submitted upon completion of the investigation.
+AECOM anticipates commencing the work described herein within 60 days of receipt of regulatory acceptance of this work plan, and contingent upon successful completion of an access agreement with the OVH.
+A report will be submitted within 45 days of completion of the fieldwork.